-- 2.1 The EA is a non-departmental public body, the purpose of which is 'to protect or enhance the environment taken as a whole', so as to contribute to 'the objective of achieving sustainable development'. - 2.2 The EA is a statutory consultee in respect of all DCO applications that are likely to affect land in England.
-Annex D of Advice Note 11 'Working with Public Bodies' produced by the Planning Inspectorate ('PINS') sets out in detail the role of the EA in the DCO process, including the level of input and agreement that might be expected from the EA. - 2.3 The role and responsibilities of the Environment Agency under the PA 2008 fall into the following categories: - statutory consultee, as a prescribed consultee by applicants under Section 42 of the PA2008 or by the PINS as a consultation body in relation to any EIA scoping; and - consenting body / authority. - 2.4 The above include that the EA provides environmental advice on matters that concern it. - 2.5 In respect of environmental permitting and the EA as consenting body; Advice Note 11 includes that where an environmental permit ('EP') is required, under the Environmental Permitting Regulations 2016, the EA should provide a preliminary opinion and indicate one of three positions in relation to the likelihood of gaining the permit: - Position 1 No major permitting concerns; - Position 2 More detailed consideration is required and parallel tracking is recommended; or - Position 3 Don't proceed unlikely to grant a permit. - 2.6 It is important to note that the EA is not expected to pre-determine an EP during the determination of a DCO application; however, a level of advice on permitting and environmental matters in the context of the PA 2008 is required. - 2.7 The EA is a competent authority for the purposes of the Habitats Regulations when determining applications for permits, consents and licences for which it is the regulatory authority.
-Where a NSIP has the potential to have a significant effect on European sites and a permit, consent or licence is also required, the Environment Agency is required to assess the likelihood and scale of these effects. - 2.8 The EA is a competent authority when determining applications for permits, consents and licences for which it is the regulatory authority.
-During the application process, where an NSIP has the potential to have a significant effect on European sites and an environmental permitting regulations permit is also required, the EA is required to consider whether sufficient information has been provided to demonstrate that environmental risks can be managed. - 2.9 The EA is also a competent authority for the Water Framework Directive ('WFD') and has a general duty under the Water Environment (Water Framework Directive) (England & Wales) Regulations 2017 (the WFD Regulations).
+- 2.1 The EA is a non-departmental public body, the purpose of which is 'to protect or enhance the environment taken as a whole', so as to contribute to 'the objective of achieving sustainable development'. - The EA is a statutory consultee in respect of all DCO applications that are likely to affect land in England.
+Annex D of Advice Note 11 'Working with Public Bodies' produced by the Planning Inspectorate ('PINS') sets out in detail the role of the EA in the DCO process, including the level of input and agreement that might be expected from the EA. - 2.3 The role and responsibilities of the Environment Agency under the PA 2008 fall into the following categories: - statutory consultee, as a prescribed consultee by applicants under Section 42 of the PA2008 or by the PINS as a consultation body in relation to any EIA scoping; and - consenting body / authority. - 2.4 The above include that the EA provides environmental advice on matters that concern it. - 2.5 In respect of environmental permitting and the EA as consenting body; Advice Note 11 includes that where an environmental permit ('EP') is required, under the Environmental Permitting Regulations 2016, the EA should provide a preliminary opinion and indicate one of three positions in relation to the likelihood of gaining the permit: - Position I No major permitting concerns; - Position 2 More detailed consideration is required and parallel tracking is recommended; or - Position 3 Don't proceed unlikely to grant a permit. - 2.6 It is important to note that the EA is not expected to pre-determine an EP during the determination of a DCO application; however, a level of advice on permitting and environmental matters in the context of the PA 2008 is required. - 2.7 The EA is a competent authority when determining applications for permits, consents and licences for which it is the regulatory authority.
+During the application process, where an NSIP has the potential to have a significant effect on European sites and an environmental permitting regulations permit is also required, the EA is required to consider whether sufficient information has been provided to demonstrate that environmental risks can be managed. - 2.8 The EA is also a competent authority for the Water Framework Directive ('WFD') and has a general duty under the Water Environment (Water Framework Directive) (England & Wales) Regulations 2017 (the WFD Regulations).